 - Interest: The expense to a business cost by interest rates such as a loan provided by a bank or a similar third party.

-- Taxes: The expenses to a business caused by tax rates imposed by their city, state and country as a whole.
+- Taxes: The expenses to a business caused by tax rates imposed by their city, state, and country.

 - Depreciation: A non-cash expense referring to a gradual reduction in the value of the company’s assets.

-- Amortization: A non-cash expense referring to a cost of intangible assets over time.
+- Amortization: A non-cash expense refers to intangible assets’ cost over time.

 EBITDA is a metric that excludes the non-operating expenses and certain non-cash expenses.
-The purpose of these deductions removes the factors that business owners have discretion over, such as debt financing, capital structure, depreciation methods, and taxes.
+These deductions remove the factors that business owners have discretion over, such as debt financing, capital structure, depreciation methods, and taxes.

 How do you Calculate EBITDA?